arlowatts/torys-map/worldbuilding/locations/andal/days-end/dungeon.md

 A character with magical sensibilities can sense a stronger undead presence from the room with the Stream door.
 One of the king's councillors made her lair here as a wraith before retreating to the lower chamber, leaving behind a shadowy reflection of herself.
 See area 1.3.

-The room with the Spider door contains a Black Pudding.
+The room with the spider door contains a Black Pudding.
 See area 1.3.

 At each end of the passage is a stairwell leading down.
 See area 1.4.